 If we talk about culture—and particularly if we talk about aspiring to develop or maintain a particular culture—then we need to be very clear about what we are talking about.

 There’s a reason people say an organisation’s culture is like this or like that—it’s because of the tangible things they see and hear around them.
-Culture can be seen and heard in real things like how we talk to each other, how we treat each other, what we consider important and not important, what people get rewarded for, what kind of work people are required to spend their time on, and so.
+Culture can be seen and heard in real things like how we talk to each other, how we treat each other, what we consider important and not important, what people get rewarded for, what kind of work people are required to spend their time on, and so on.

 Yesterday Paul Field of Clarity of Purpose introduced me to Robert Dilt’s logical levels model.
 It’s not science, it’s just a model.
 But it seemed to me a useful way of looking at corporate culture.
 (I’ve missed off the top level, spirituality, as that seems more appropriate to a person rather than an organisation.)